Table of Contents

 Garden fertilizers, particularly those contain bone meal, blood meal, or fish emulsion, are especially attractive to dogs:

-Can form a concrete like mass in the stomach if ingest in large amounts -
+- Bone meal Can form a concrete like mass in the stomach if ingest in large amounts

-May cause vomiting, diarrhea, and pancreatic inflammation -
+- Blood meal May cause vomiting, diarrhea, and pancreatic inflammation

 Keep pets outside from lately fertilize areas until products have been water in and the ground has dry wholly.